ElsitaK/Growing-Degree-Days/README.md

 Upper Threshold = 30C,
 Lower Threshold = Base = 10C

-Two options are given for when to start accumulating growing degree days -- the conventional way (beginning March 1st) and beginning on January 1st.
+Two options are given for when to start accumulating growing degree days -- beginning March 1st (the conventional way) and beginning on January 1st.

 ## Methods
 1. The file "Data-Clean-Up.R" imports all downloaded csv files, removes existing metadata, converts temperatures to Celsius and writes a series of new csv files (one for each GCM) incorporating the date, daily maximum and daily minimum temperatures.
 These are saved in a new folder "~/Modified-Tmax-Tmin".